 The Georgetown University School of Medicine is accredited by the Liaison Committee on Medical Education (LCME).
 LCME is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in U.S. and Canadian medical schools.
 The LCME is sponsored by the Association of American Medical Colleges and the American Medical Association.

-The Georgetown University School of Nursing & Health Studies is accredited by the following accrediting agencies:
+The Georgetown University School of Nursing bears the following accreditations:

-The Bachelor of Science in Nursing, Master of Science in Nursing and Doctor of Nursing Practice Programs at Georgetown University are accredited by the Commission on Collegiate Nursing Education.
+The Baccalaureate Degree in Nursing, Master’s Degree in Nursing, and Doctor of Nursing Practice and post-graduate APRN certificate program at Georgetown University are accredited by the Commission on Collegiate Nursing Education.